-- o Both Medicare and non-Medicare costs of arranged for services are recorded in your records; or - o Your intermediary determines that you are able to (and do) gross up the costs and charges for services to non-Medicare patients so that both cost and charges are recorded as if you had furnished such services directly to all patients.
+- Both Medicare and non-Medicare costs of arranged for services are recorded in your records; or - Your contractor determines that you are able to (and do) gross up the costs and charges for services to non-Medicare patients so that both cost and charges are recorded as if you had furnished such services directly to all patients.
 (See CMS Pub.
-15-I, §2314.)
+15-1, §2314.)